sharif1093/dextron/README.md

 # DEXTRON: DEXTerity enviRONment

-DEXTRON is a stochastic environment with sparse reward function which simulates a prosthetic hand with real human transport motions.
+DEXTRON (check on [arXiv](https://arxiv.org/abs/2104.12842)) is a stochastic environment with a sparse reward function which simulates a prosthetic hand with real human transport motions.
 The objective of the environment is to successfully grasp the only object in the environment -- a cylinder.
 DEXTRON uses real data collected from 9 human subjects:

 <p align="center">
   <img src="./doc/1_data_collection.gif" width="320">